aws-solutions/document-understanding-solution/README.md

 ## 2. Development Deploy

 There is also a deploy option for developers, and those wishing to modify the source code.
-This deploy does not involve creating any buckets, and allows for running the client-side code on a local server.
+This deploy allows for running the client-side code on a local server.

 ### Requirements